Young Tonumaipea: 2014 - 2018: Melbourne Storm

 In May 2018 Tonumaipea announced he would be leaving his club in July, after the State of Origin series, to complete a mission for the Church of Jesus Christ of Latter-day Saints over in Germany for two years.

 2020: Gold Coast Titans

 Tonumaipea signed a train and trial deal with the Gold Coast Titans.
 He made his debut for the Gold Coast in their 28–23 win against the Wests Tigers, playing in the s.

-2022 - present: Melbourne Storm
+2022- 24: Melbourne Storm

 In June 2022, Tonumaipea rejoined Melbourne Storm, signing a train and trial contract following the completion of the 2022 Super Rugby Pacific season where he played for Melbourne Rebels.
 Following a four-year absence, Tonumaipea featured twice for Melbourne during the 2022 season scoring two tries.

+Tonumaipea played nine games for Melbourne in the 2023 NRL season as they finished third on the table.
+He played in the club's 26-0 qualifying final loss to Brisbane which caused him to be demoted from the team and replaced by Justin Olam for the semi-final against the Sydney Roosters.
+On 19 November 2024, Tonumaipea retired from the NRL and took up a role at the Storm as wellbeing officer for the team's pathway squad.

+NRL Statistics

 Rugby union career

 In October 2020, Tonumaipea returned to Melbourne, but this time signing a contract with Super Rugby franchise Melbourne Rebels.
 He played two seasons with the Rebels before returning to the NRL.